BAJO EL OLIVO

 Juliana and Rudy Keller

-Her intra-cultural projects have been presented to MONA (Museum of Old and New Art) in Hobart, Tasmania, CRISAP/Tokyo University of the Arts, Japan, Abbotsford Convent and the Make It Up Club in Melbourne, Australia amongst many other site-specific places.
-Her latest sound performance work took place at UMA (El Contenedor), University of Malaga in May 2022.
+Her intra-cultural, transdisciplinary projects have been presented to MONA (Museum of Old and New Art) in Hobart, Tasmania, CRISAP/Tokyo University of the Arts, Japan, Abbotsford Convent and the Make It Up Club in Melbourne, Australia amongst many other site-specific places.
+Her latest 'PUBLIC KITCHEN' took place at UMA (El Contenedor), University of Malaga in May (2022).

 Rudy Keller is a retiree of Swiss origin.
-These days he can be found walking on the surrounding hills of Alhaurin La Grande, Mijas and Tolox area.
+These days he can be found walking on the surrounding hills of Alhaurin La Grande, Mijas and Tolox area with "Suzie", our dog.
 He would love to introduce you to the various 'rutas' or walking trails in the area but you have to get up early to join him!

 Juliana and Rudy are fluent in English, Spanish and German.
 In addition, Rudy also speaks French.
 Juliana is a home cook and bakes artisanal sourdough bread with stone-milled flour from the local mill.